AACR-CRI Lloyd J. Old Award in Cancer Immunology Recipients

 This award recognizes an active scientist whose outstanding and innovative research in cancer immunology has had a far-reaching impact on the cancer field.

-Dr. Finn delivered her award lecture at the AACR Annual Meeting 2017 in Washington, D.C.
-The award lecture was held Tuesday, April 4, 2017, in the Washington Convention Center.
+Dr. Ribas delivered his award lecture titled "Genetic Engineering of Anticancer Immune Responses" at the AACR Annual Meeting 2018 in Chicago, Illinois.
+The award lecture was held Tuesday, April 17, 2018, in the McCormick Place North/South Convention Center.

 - 2017: Olivera J. Finn